 This will help you choose the best sales tools to help you do your job most effectively.

 Besides implementing a CRM, you should think about adding a sales engagement platform to your tech stack.
 VanillaSoft can streamline your team’s prospecting efforts and boost your sales thanks to its diverse features that are suitable for different parts of the sales process.
-Auto dialing can help your SDRs reduce the time they’d otherwise spend punching the numbers manually, while the platform’s powerful algorithms analyze leads, prioritize the ones most likely to convert, and automatically assign the next-best leads to the right SDRs.
+Auto dialing can help your SDRs reduce the time they’d otherwise spend punching the numbers manually, while the platform’s powerful algorithms analyze leads, prioritize the ones most likely to convert, and automatically assign the next-best sales leads to the right SDRs.

 5. Take a Multichannel Approach